JonasAlfredsson/ansible-role-snapraid/README.md

 ## Manual Intervention
-In the [`snapraid_sync` repository][7] there are more details regarding the thoughts behind "manual intervention", but if have multiple arrays it might be annoying to always define all the environment variable every time.
+In the [`snapraid_sync` repository][7] there are more details regarding the thoughts behind "manual intervention", but if you have multiple arrays it might be annoying to always define all the environment variable every time.
 This role will therefore create "entrypoints" for each array that you define.

 These "entrypoints" are nothing more than small bash scripts, with all your